Exploring QCD matter in extreme conditions with Machine Learning: Lattice QCD

-Ref.~\cite{Shi:2021qri} accordingly devised a DNN-based method to infer the in-medium heavy quark interaction starting from the lattice QCD released in-medium properties for Bottomonium.
-The DNN is introduced to parametrize the temperature and inter-quark distance dependent complex potential $V(T,r)$ in a model independent manner, and coupled to the Schr\:odinger equation to give rise to the bound state mass and thermal width.
-By comparing to the lattice QCD data correspondingly, the $\chi_2$ can be evaluated serving as the loss function to optimize the DNN representation.
-Perturbative response analysis is performed to derive the gradient of the loss function with respect to network parameters which involves naturally the Feynmann-Hellman theorem, with which the optimization can be done using stochastic gradient descent algorithms.
+Ref.~\cite{Shi:2021qri} adeptly devised a DNN-based method to infer the in-medium heavy quark interaction, starting from the lattice QCD unveiled in-medium properties for Bottomonium.
+The DNN is introduced to parametrize the temperature and inter-quark distance-dependent complex potential $V(T,r)$ in a model-independent fashion, and is coupled to the Schr\:odinger equation to give rise to the bound state mass and thermal width.
+By comparing to the lattice QCD data, the corresponding $\chi^2$ can be evaluated and serve as the loss function to optimize the DNN representation.
+Perturbation response analysis is performed to derive the gradient of the loss function with respect to network parameters which involves naturally the Feynmann--Hellmann theorem, with which the optimization can be done using stochastic gradient descent algorithms.
 Fig.~\ref{fig:hq_flow_chart} displays the flow chart of this DNN-based automatic differentiation inference for heavy quark potential.
-The uncertainties of the reconstruction can be properly evaluated via Bayesian inference, which take into account both the aleatoric and epistemic uncertainty by construction.
-For more details, see Sec.~\ref{sec:5:inverse}.
+The uncertainties of the reconstruction can be properly evaluated via Bayesian inference, which takes into account both the aleatoric and epistemic uncertainty per evaluation of the posterior distribution.
+For a more in-depth discourse, see Sec.~\ref{sec:5:inverse}.